They Did It—You Can Too

 - Matthew Furge

-Matthew is a Chancellor’s Distinguished Scholar and has had the opportunity to pursue three majors during his tenure at IPFW.
+Matthew Furge is a Chancellor’s Distinguished Scholar and has had the opportunity to pursue three majors during his tenure at IPFW.
 He is scheduled to graduate in May with degrees in business finance, economics, and interpersonal and organizational communication.
-The combination of these degrees were chosen in an effort to combine two major aspects of his life: the ability to conduct research and the ability to interact with others.
+The combination of these degrees was chosen in an effort to combine two key aspects of his life: conducting research and interacting with others.
 As a student on campus, he has had the opportunity to pursue individual research topics that have led to service learning and personal research projects.
 Matthew has had the opportunity to present his findings in significant ways, including presenting his service learning findings to the Erin’s House organization in Fort Wayne.
 Matthew also had the chance to witness academics present research findings at a professional economics conference in Chicago, where he was able to present his initial honors research findings.
-While studying at IPFW, he has had the opportunity to combine the theoretical foundations behind the concepts with the real-world applications.
+While studying at IPFW, he has had the opportunity to combine the theoretical foundations behind concepts with real-world applications.
 This past summer, he had the opportunity to travel to Korea to learn about the differing economy and culture of a foreign country in an effort to further solidify the basic principles gathered in the classroom.
-Matthew hopes to pursue either an M.S in finance or economics in the near future.
+Matthew hopes to pursue an M.S. in either finance or economics in the near future.

 - Sean Godfroy

-Sean is a senior in the Honors Program pursing an English major and history minor at IPFW.
-He has been a Dean's List student for the entirety of his enrollment at IPFW, and received the Sylvia E. Bowman Award for 2013–14.
+Sean Godfroy is a senior in the Honors Program pursing an English major and a history minor at IPFW.
+He has been a dean’s list student for the entirety of his enrollment at IPFW and received the Sylvia E. Bowman Award for 2013–14.
 Sean is pursing a degree in English to further his goal of becoming a published author, seeing it as a valuable way to hone his skills.
-Through a combination of peer-reviewed papers at school and small online side projects, he has spent the last several years trying to refine his work in preparation for a large scale project.
+Through a combination of peer-reviewed papers at school and small online side projects, he has spent the last several years trying to refine his work in preparation for a large-scale project.
 He hopes to publish a story that can walk proudly alongside the many books that inspired him in both quality and success.
-Sean has worked in the College of Arts and Sciences publications office as an intern since last September, and in the Writing Center as a desk worker and consultant since the year before.
+Sean has worked in the College of Arts and Sciences publications office as an intern since last September and in the Writing Center as a desk worker and consultant since the year before.
 He held the position of senior content editor at the IPFW Communicator during the 2013–14 school year.

 - Sara Jackson